bennypowers/nvim-regexplainer/README.md

 require'regexplainer'.show { display = 'split' }
 ```

-Or use the commands `RegexplainerShowSplit` or `RegexplainerShowPopup`
+Or use the commands `RegexplainerShowSplit` or `RegexplainerShowPopup`. `RegexplainerHide` is also available.

 ### Render Options